PabloPonte/uala-challenge/README.md

 3. **Set up MongoDB:**
    Make sure you have a MongoDB instance running.
 Check that the .env file has the correct variables values.

+   If you want to run a local instance of MongoDB, you can use the script [Local Database](local_database.sh), to run a docker container.

 4. **Run the application:**
    ```